akira/exq_ui/README.md

 Contributions are welcome.
 Tests are encouraged.

-By default, a statis distribution of the UI is used.
+By default, a static distribution of the UI is used.
 To run the UI and automatically build the JS distribution on changes, run:

 ```